Mx-CrystalJ/IP1-The-Mental-Mountain-Hub/README.md

 ## Colors

-Color selection is a key component to any design process, however with the nature of the project this consideration is even greater because of the improtnt nature of mental health to the end user, there is a possibilty for negatively impacting their well-being, mental health and contibuting to trauma by overwhlming them hence the need for using as little colour for the bqacground as necessary to keep the flow.
+Color selection is a key component to any design process, however with the nature of the project this consideration is even greater because of the improtant nature of mental health to the end user, there is a possibilty for negatively impacting their well-being, mental health and contibuting to trauma by overwhlming them hence the need for using as little colour for the background as necessary to keep the flow.

 The artwork of this project was essential in creating a welcoming and appropriate page for the end user and their specific needs.
 Combining general color theory in white space, mental health specific color theory, my own personal experience of bettering mental health, I was able to determine an appropriate color scheme that is aesthetically pleasing, calming and engaging.